auto-deploy-landingpage-inspirations/coupon-catch/README.md

 # Coupon Catch (mobile app)
-Coupon Catch is a comprehensive full-stack mobile application that integrates a sleek Ionic React frontend with a powerful Node Express backend.
+Coupon Catch is a comprehensive full-stack mobile application that integrates a sleek Ionic/Capactior.js React frontend with a powerful Node Express backend.
 This app harnesses Stripe for payment processing and utilizes advanced OCR technology for text recognition, aiming to simplify and enhance the couponing experience for users.

 **Link to project:** http://app.couponcatchapp.com/